Grant-Archibald-MS/dataverse-opentelemetry/README.md

 # Dataverse Open Telemetry sample

 This project contains an example of Dataverse plugin integration with [Open Telemetry](https://opentelemetry.io/).
-OpenTelemetry is a collection of APIs, SDKs, and tools.
+OpenTelemetry is a collection of W3C Standads, APIs, SDKs, and tools.
 Use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software’s performance and behavior.

 ## Why Open Telemetry?